kotakambara/URCExA-pipeline/docs/wiki/Home.md

-# RNA-seq DB pipeline (Wiki draft)

-This Wiki is a draft for GitHub Wiki.
-Copy each page into your GitHub Wiki repository.
+# OCExA pipeline for constructing an RNA sequencing (RNA-seq) database

 ## What this pipeline does